Translation Software: The Promise

 Confirm your name and address as printed below.
 Note any corrections.
 Confirm the last registered version in use as printed below.
 Your upgrade price is noted.
 If you have purchased a more recent version than the one shown, see “Upgrade Reservation Pricing” on the reverse of this form.
 Complete the reverse of this form, insert in the postage-paid reply envelope, seal, and mail.

-It can’t even get the first word right (what is a “confir”?).
+It can’t even get the first word right (what is a "confir"?).
 And it’s downhill from there.
-But if you think we’re being unfair, that we should go real easy on the MT, let’s use the words of the “Great Communicator” himself, Ronald Reagan.
+But if you think we’re being unfair, that we should go real easy on the software, let’s use the words of the "Great Communicator" himself, Ronald Reagan.
 Reagan was known for using simple language to make a clear point:

 "It matters little that you hold the title to your property or business if government can dictate policy and procedure and holds life and death power over your business.
 The machinery of this power already exists."